Chikayo-k/pp1-hotspring-ck/README.md

 ### Feature left to implement

-The website could have more pages in the future.
+- The website could have more pages in the future.
 I think it would attract more users to the site if there was a built in booking page.
 Users can book spa or Japanese-style hotels within the website increasing the value of this website and its throughput.
+- Creating a customer support page.
+Using a generative AI chatbot that will have the capability to answer from a select set of general questions and it will also feature the ability to be able to contact our staff members.
+Simple questions will be responded to by AI.
+- Recommendation section links are just text at the moment.
+Because I couldn’t find pictures in the free domain to use.
+In the future, appropriate photos will be taken by professional photographer and placed as an image with embedded links.

 ## Testing